wordsout by Godfrey

 I hear nothing else.

-© Godfrey Rust, godfrey@wordsout.co.uk.
-See here for details of permissions for use.
+© Godfrey Rust 1992, godfrey@wordsout.co.uk.
+See here for permissions.